jueves

 perfume that give off all the Lydian maids...

-One morning, in the vineyards of Tmolos,
+One morning in the vineyards of Tmolos,

-the god Pan blessed us:
+the god Pan did bless us:

-in the shadow of a golden parasol. we made love,
+in the shadow of a golden parasol

-and rub my skin with ointments of wild flowers,
+rub my skin with ointments of wild flowers,

-now they put powder on my face into the pure
+put lead powder on my face right

-whiteness of a death mask.
+into the pure whiteness of a mortuory mask.

-Where is now my strength of yesteryears?
+Where is my strength of yesteryears?

-I would kill the voracious Stymphalian birds?
+Shall I be able to kill the voracious Stymphalian birds?

-I want to be no more at the spinning wheel
+I want to be at the spinning wheel no more

 singing along the chorus of women in thrall.